mwarning/meshnet-lab/README.md

 If a programm on `A` tries to sends a packet via `B` to `C` (assuming a program on `B` to resends the packet).
 Then a packet send from `A` will be received by `B`.
 But when `B` receives and sends a packet addressed to `C`, then it will also be received by `C`, `D` and `A` (again).
 Overall, 2 packets will be send (TX) and 4 packets will be received (RX).

-## How to Connect a Virtual Node to the Internet
+## Expose a Virtual Node to the Internet

 These commands create a network connection from the Linux network namespace `ns-0001` to the default namespace: